Vaud: History

 The Bernese occupiers were not popular amongst the population.
 In 1723 Major Abraham Davel led a revolt against Bern, in protest at what he saw as the denial of political rights of the French-speaking Vaudois by the German-speaking Bernese; he was subsequently beheaded.
 Later, inspired by the French Revolution of 1789–1799, the Vaudois drove out the Bernese governor in 1798 and declared the Lemanic Republic.
-Vaud nationalists like Frédéric-César de La Harpe had called for French intervention in liberating the area, and French Revolutionary troops moved in, taking over the whole of Switzerland itself in the process and setting up the Helvetic Republic.
-Under Napoleon I (Emperor 1804-1815), Vaud became (1798-1803) the canton of Léman.
+Vaud nationalists like Frédéric-César de La Harpe, born in Rolle, had called for French intervention in liberating the area, and French Revolutionary troops moved in, taking over the whole of Switzerland itself in the process and setting up the Helvetic Republic.
+Under Napoleon I (Emperor 1804–1815), Vaud became (1798–1803) the canton of Léman.
 Unrest about the abolition of feudal rights and taxes led to increased discontent, which culminated in the revolt of the Bourla-papey in spring 1802, closely followed by the Stecklikrieg (August to October 1802) that brought the end of the entire Helvetic Republic in 1803.
 In 1803 Vaud joined the re-installed Swiss Confederation.
 In spite of Bernese attempts to reclaim Vaud, it has remained a sovereign canton ever since.

 In the 19th century, the canton of Vaud was an outspoken opponent of the Sonderbund Catholic separatist movement, which led to intervention by 99,000 Swiss Federal troops under General Henri Dufour against 79,000 separatists, in the Sonderbund War (November 1847).
 Separation was prevented at the cost of very few lives.

 The current cantonal constitution dates from 14 April 2003, replacing the constitution of 1885.